Arnethegreat/yoshisisland-practice-hack/README.md

 An after-load delay can be set from the debug menu.
 The byte value indicates the number of frames the game will be paused for when a savestate is finished loading.

 ### Re-zone
-Reset to your last room or level entrance depending on the "RE-ZONE LEVEL" menu option.
+Reset to your last room or level entrance depending on the **RE-ZONE LEVEL** menu option.
 Your eggs are saved.

 ### Music Toggle
 Enable/disable music (sound effects play as normal).